quick007/tellojs/README.md

 # Tellojs!
 The easy-to-use javascript (uses ts) library for tello drones.
+If this repository helps you in any way, please consider starring it.

 ## Quick Start